Crips–Bloods gang war: Background

-In the 1960s and '70s, few job opportunities for young Black men in South Central L.A.—especially the neighborhood of Watts—led to the formation of gangs who claimed territories in the city, guarding them from other gangs.
+In the 1960s and '70s, few job opportunities for young Black men in South Central Los Angeles—especially the neighborhood of Watts—led to the formation of gangs who claimed territories in the city, guarding them from other gangs.
 Street gangs were also a remaining way for them to respond to "White violence and intimidation" in the city after political action groups espousing black power, like the Black Panther Party, were targeted by the government through COINTELPRO and other methods.

 The Crips' origins are debated, but they might have been formed by Raymond Washington and Stanley "Tookie" Williams in 1971 as a form of protection from other gangs.
 However it started, Williams did become the Crips' leader.
 He "ruled by terror", bringing "impressionable youths" into the group and causing shootings across the city; in turn, multiple groups formed in response to the Crips, including the Bloods.
 The Bloods' original faction, the Piru Street Boys or simply Pirus, was formed by student Sylvester Scott, after he and fellow student Benson Owens were attacked by Washington and other Crips.
 Owens eventually formed the West Piru faction of Bloods.

 History

 1970s

-The Crips and Bloods went to war with each other to defend their territory.
+The Crip and Bloods went to war with each other to defend their territory.
 They fought each other with cheap "Saturday night special" handguns, switchblades, Molotov cocktails, as well as through hand-to-hand combat.
 They also participated in theft, facilitated by the establishment of protection rackets to extort money from local businesses.
 In 1979, Washington died in a gang-related shooting, and Williams committed four murders which would bring him a death sentence in 1981, carried out in 2005.

 In the 1970s, law enforcement agencies heavily patrolled the South Central area, after civilians had been participating in "collective violence" against local government in the 1960s and 70s.
 In 1972, Los Angeles County created a "Street Gang Detail" LAPD unit to combat violent groups.
 Gang enforcement in turn led to greater membership and numbers of gangs in Watts, Compton, and Inglewood.
 In 1977, the police unit CRASH started, which targeted gangs mainly in the Watts housing projects of Imperial Courts, Nickerson Gardens, and Jordan Downs.
 (Note: Starting in 1998, during the Rampart scandal, many CRASH officers were implicated in and accused of multiple crimes similar to the gangs they were targeting, such as murdering innocent people, and framing the murders on other innocent people; drug dealing; and theft.
 Three CRASH officers—David Mack, Kevin Gaines, and Rafael Pérez—had connections to the Bloods while on the force.)